macder/wfv-validation/README.md

 ```html
 <input type="hidden" name="action" value="<?= $my_form->action ?>">
 ```
-It connects the form to the validation defined earlier
+It connects the form to the configuration defined in `$my_form`

-If validation fails, the `input` property on the validation object will be an array of the sanitized key/value pairs the user submitted
+If validation fails, the `input` property on the form config object will be an array of the sanitized key/value pairs the user submitted

-This is useful to re-populate the form and not frustrate the users
+Use it to re-populate the form

 eg:
 ```html